-Instructors
+The Instructors

-alexandra-headshot-edited Alexandra Kostoulas
+Alexandra Kostoulas

 Paul Corman-Roberts

-Paul Corman-Roberts has coached many successful poets to publication, from chapbooks to singular poems to full-length collections.
-He is the author of four chapbooks and two full-length collections of prose poetry, including Bone Moon Palace from Nomadic Press in 2020.
-He is a four-time nominee for Pushcart, Best of the Web, and Northern California Book Award.
-He is an MA/MFA Graduate of the New College of California Poetics program where he studied with David Meltzer, Genny Lim, and Neeli Cherkovski.
-In addition to teaching at SF Creative Writing Institute, he also teaches workshops for the Older Writer’s Lab at the San Francisco Public Library and works in the Oakland Unified School District.
-He was a founder of the Beast Crawl Literary Festival in Oakland, California.
+Paul Corman-Roberts has coached many poets to publication, from chapbooks to full-length collections.
+He authored four chapbooks and two full-length prose poetry collections, including Bone Moon Palace (Nomadic Press, 2020).
+A four-time Pushcart, Best of the Web, and Northern California Book Award nominee, he holds an MA/MFA from New College of California Poetics program, studying under David Meltzer, Genny Lim, and Neeli Cherkovski.
+He teaches at SF Creative Writing Institute, the Older Writer's Lab at SF Public Library, and Oakland Unified School District.
+He co-founded the Beast Crawl Literary Festival in Oakland, California.

 Tongo Eisen-Martin